 Here's a comparison that shows the difference in meaning between the two phrases.

 - I'll vacuum the house.
 Meanwhile, you can clean the bathroom.
 (You can clean it at the same time).

-- I’ll vacuum the house.
+- I'll vacuum the house.
 In the meantime, you can clean the bathroom.
-(By using ‘in the meantime’ here, it means the speaker is talking about the time between when you starting vacuuming and finish.
+(By using 'in the meantime' here, it means the speaker is talking about the time between when starting vacuuming and finishing.
 In between these times, you can clean the bathroom).

-Therefore, both phrases are possible, but they have a different meaning.
+Therefore, both phrases are possible, but they have different meanings.
 In the other examples, in the meantime is not possible.